-C05 be familiar with present efforts of government and private agencies to create the safety awareness and training.
+C05 be familiar with present efforts of government and private

 UNIT I CONCEPTS AND TECHNIQUES

 History of Safety movement -Evolution of modern safety concept- general concepts of management - planning for safety for optimization of productivity -productivity, quality and safety-line and staff functions for safety-budgeting for safety-safety policy.
 Incident Recall Technique (IRT), disaster control, job safety analysis, safety survey, safety inspection, safety sampling, evaluation of performance of supervisors on safety.